-Table 3.3.1.a displays historical levels of ocean harvest of age-3 and age-4 KRFC, which make up the vast majority of adult KRFC in the ocean.
+Table 3.3.1.a displays historical ocean harvest levels of adult KRFC.
 For ocean harvest, the year (t) is actually September 1 in the prior year (t-1) through August 31 (t).
-Within the KMZ, the commercial fishery had a low level of harvest during the 2015 season, but none in 2016 or 2017.
+Within the KMZ, the commercial fishery had low levels of adult KRFC harvest during the 2015 and 2016 seasons, but none in 2017.
 This was not entirely unexpected for 2017 since the fishery was closed within the KMZ and thus would only include fall harvest (September-December) from 2016.
 The recreational KMZ fishery also had a low level of adult KRFC harvest in 2015, and very low levels in 2016 and 2017.
 Again, since the recreational fishery was closed within the KMZ in 2017, any harvest from that year occurred during fall 2016.
-The average KMZ ocean harvest during 2015-2017 was only 4 percent of the long-term average.
-Outside of the KMZ, adult KRFC harvest in 2015 was approximately a third of the long-term average.
-This was followed by a precipitous decline in 2016, and then a further decline in 2017 when even areas outside of the KMZ were heavily constrained, particularly in the commercial fishery.
-The average harvest outside of the KMZ during 2015-2017 was only 15 percent of the long-term average.
-At no point during 2015-2017 did ocean harvest of adult KRFC approach the long-term average.
+The average KMZ ocean harvest during 2015-2017, commercial and recreational combined, was only 5 percent of the long-term average.
+Outside of the KMZ, adult KRFC harvest in 2015 was 40 percent of the long-term average.
+This was followed by a sharp decline in 2016, and then a further decline in 2017 when even areas outside of the KMZ were heavily constrained, particularly in the commercial fishery.
+The average harvest outside of the KMZ during 2015-2017 was only 16 percent of the long-term average.
+At no point during the critical years did ocean harvest of adult KRFC approach the long-term average.